NXLog Documentation

 IETF syslog can use UDP, plain TCP, or TLS transport.
 UDP transport is described by RFC 5426, and TLS transport by RFC 5425.

 RFC 5425 also documents the octet-framing method used for TLS transport and provides support for multi-line messages.
 Octet-framing can also be used with plain TCP; TLS is not required.
-The message is prefixed with the length as shown in the following example of the raw data sent over TCP/TLS.
+The message is prefixed with the length, as shown in the following example of the raw data sent over TCP/TLS.

-Syslog example with octet framing
+Syslog example with octet-framing

 101 <13>1 2012-01-01T17:15:52.873750+01:00 myhost - - - [NXLOG@14506 TestField="test value"] test message

-In practice IETF syslog is commonly transferred without octet-framing over TCP or TLS.
-In this case the newline (\n) character is used as the record separator, similarly to how BSD syslog is transferred over TCP or TLS.
+IETF syslog is commonly transferred without octet-framing over TCP or TLS.
+In this case, the newline (\n) character is used as the record separator, similar to how BSD syslog is transferred over TCP or TLS.

-Collect and parse syslog
+Collecting and parsing syslog

 NXLog can be configured to collect syslog logs by: